cgvirus/Blender-Compositor-Disc-Cache-Realtime-Preview-Addon/README.md

 For 2.8 and legacy: https://github.com/cgvirus/Blender-Compositor-Disc-Cache-Realtime-Preview-Addon/tree/legacy

 # Update
+> - Updated with disable render window while caching
+> - A glith in Blender 2.93 VSE source naming is fixed.
 > - Updated with Blender 2.9 code convention
 > - Filepath automation added.
 Multiple scene will get individual file path in their own scene.
 No need to set it anymore.
 > - A buffer to refresh Image Editor GUI.